OWesterwinter/OWesterwinter.github.io/_posts/working_papers/2015-05-28-Bargaining-Information-Networks-and-Interstate-Conflict.md

 develop a theoretical model that links the variance/co-variance structure of errors to conflict onset and derive hypotheses about how the network positions of individual states and dyads affects uncertainty and conflict onset.
-We test these hypotheses against data on militarized interstate dispute onsets between 1950 and 2000 using network and coventional econometric models.
+We test these hypotheses against data on militarized interstate dispute onsets between 1950 and 2000 using network and conventional econometric models.